Roger Casement: Peru: Abuses against the Putumayo Indians

-Casement wrote extensively for his private record (as always) in those two years.
-During this period he continued to write in his diaries, and the one for 1911 was described as being unusually discursive.
-He kept them in London along with the 1903 diary and other papers of the period, presumably so they could be consulted in his continuing work as "Congo Casement" and as the saviour of the Putumayo Indians.
-In 1911 Casement received a knighthood for his efforts on behalf of the Amazonian Indians, having been appointed Companion of the Order of St Michael and St George (CMG) in 1905 for his Congo work.
+Casement wrote extensively both for his private record and for the Foreign Office and the anti-slavery cause.
+In 1910 he wrote a long and detailed personal account of his day-to-day experience in the Putumayo investigation.
+This is known today as "The Amazon Journal" as edited and published by Angus Mitchell The original manuscript is kept in the National Library of Ireland; it contains no sexual references whatsoever.
+The Black Diaries have seven conflicting versions of their provenance furnished by British officials.
+In 1911 Casement received a knighthood for his efforts on behalf of the Amazonian Indians having been appointed Companion of the Order of St Michael and St George (CMG) in 1905 for his Congo work.

 Irish revolutionary

 Return to Ireland

 In Ireland in 1904, on leave from Africa from that year until 1905, Casement joined the Gaelic League, an organisation established in 1893 to preserve and revive the spoken and literary use of the Irish language.
 He met the leaders of the powerful Irish Parliamentary Party (IPP) to lobby for his work in the Congo.
 He did not support those, like the IPP, who proposed Home Rule, as he believed that the House of Lords would veto such efforts.
 Casement was more impressed by Arthur Griffith's new Sinn Féin party (founded 1905), which called for an independent Ireland (through a non-violent series of strikes and boycotts).
-Its sole imperial tie would be a dual monarchy between Britain and Ireland, modeled on the policy example of Ferenc Deák in Hungary.
+Its sole imperial tie would be a dual monarchy between Britain and Ireland, modelled on the policy example of Ferenc Deák in Hungary.
 Casement joined the party in 1905.

-In a letter to Mrs. J. R. Green, dated 20th April 1906 reflected on his conversion to the national cause as someone had "accepted imperialism" and had been close to an "ideal" Englishman.
-It is a mistake for an Irishman to mix himself up with the English.
+In a letter to Mrs. J. R. Green, (the Irish historian Alice Stopford Green) dated 20 April 1906 Casement reflected on his conversion to the national cause as someone who had "accepted imperialism" and had been close to an "ideal" Englishman: It is a mistake for an Irishman to mix himself up with the English.
 He is bound to do one of two things—either to go to the wall if he remains Irish or to become an Englishman himself.
 You see I very nearly did become one once.
 At the Boer War time, I had been away from Ireland for years, out of touch with everything native to my heart and mind, trying hard to do my duty, and every fresh act of duty made me appreciably nearer the ideal of the Englishman.
 I had accepted Imperialism.
 British rule was to be accepted at all costs, because it was the best for everyone under the sun, and those who opposed that extension ought rightly to be 'smashed.'
 I was on the high road to being a regular Imperialist jingo—although at heart underneath all, and unsuspected almost by myself, I had remained an Irishman.
 Well, the war, [i.e., the Boer War] gave me qualms at the end—the concentration camps bigger ones—and finally, when up in those lonely Congo forests where I found Leopold I found also myself, the incorrigible Irishman.